conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 The application generates an animated SVG scene in Swift, asks LunaSVG to rasterize it into a Swift-owned pixel buffer, and uploads that buffer to an SDL texture.
-Neither dependency knows anything about Swift, neither ships a Swift module map, and there is no wrapper library between Swift and C++.
+Neither dependency knows anything about Swift, neither ships a Swift module map, and there is no wrapper library between Swift and either native dependency.

 The complete example is available in the [Conan examples repository](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop).